Review of approximations for the exchange-correlation energy in density-functional theory: Acknowledgements

 \section{Acknowledgements}

 I thank \'Eric Canc\`es and Gero Friesecke for discussions and comments on the manuscript.
 This review chapter grew out of my lecture notes for DFT courses given in several summer schools (ISTPC summer schools in June 2015 and 2017 in France, ICS summer school in July 2015 in France, and ESQC summer school in September 2019 in Italy).
+This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367).